-+ What does it mean to be a fiduciary?
++ What is a fiduciary?

 A fiduciary is the highest standard because the financial advisor must legally put their client's best interests above their own.
 Furthermore, all conflicts of interest must be disclosed.
 The fee you pay is just that, a transparent way of doing business since there are no hidden costs.
 It is truly a more straigtforward way of doing business with your financial planner.